What is Trauma-Informed Care?

 Who Uses Trauma-Informed Care?

-A holistic approach to trauma-informed care includes physical, mental and spiritual health, according to Bodea.
+A holistic approach to trauma-informed care includes physical, mental and spiritual health, Bodea said.
 As such, a TIC approach can allow caring professionals in various roles to better care for their clients or patients.

 If you want to become a nurse, she said you'll work collaboratively with other professions to help those who have suffered trauma achieve their optimal state of wellness.
 “Nurses should be constantly vigilant to cues about past or current trauma because individuals may not be forthcoming with the information, particularly if there is a lack of trust in the healthcare professional or system," said Bodea.